lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/4_analog&pwm.rst

 This project is designed to make PWM output GPIO2 with pulse width increasing from 0% to 100%, and then reducing from 100% to 0% gradually.
 Move the program folder “Super_Starter_Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.
-Open “Thonny”，click“This computer” >> “D:” >> “Micropython_Codes” >> “04.1_BreatheLight” and double click “BreatheLight.py”.
+Open “Thonny”， click:file:`This computer/D:/Micropython_Codes/04.1_BreatheLight` and double click “BreatheLight.py”.

 **04.1_BreatheLight**